iDynamo Credit Card Reader Troubleshooting

 - The iPad prompts me to swipe a card on a transaction, but nothing happens when I do.

-- The iPad prompts me to manually enter card details and won’t allow me to swipe.
+- The iPad prompts manual card entry and won’t allow me to swipe.

 - Miscellaneous Issues